 One difficult point is the question of national sovereignty.
 It is often said that by agreeing to set aside reserves and abstain from 'development' in these areas, countries like Brazil are giving away their national sovereignty.
-However, there is no difference between the sovereignty effects of entering into an agreement on reserves and biodiversity and the effects of entering into any other sort of commercial contract.
-If a country contracts to sell anything, including both traditional commodities and environmental services, it is in effect exchanging the assurance of a monetary flow for the option to do whatever it wants with part of its land.
+However, there is no difference between the sovereignty effects of entering into an agreement on reserves and biodiversity and the effects of entering into any other sort of commercial contract. country contracts to sell anything, including both traditional commodities and environmental services, it is in effect exchanging the assurance of a monetary flow for the option to do whatever it wants with part of its land.
 For example, when Brazil agrees to sell a certain quantity of soybeans in a future year at a given price, it is giving up the option to plant some other crop in a given part of its territory.
 Nor is the permanence of protected areas a significant difference from most commercial contracts, which are usually temporary: the changes from a commercial contract may be just as permanent as those brought about by a contract for permanent maintenance of an area of natural habitat.
 For example, if forest is cut or inundated as part of a development project, it cannot be brought back should the country later change its mind.

-The value of biodiversity is poorly quantified.
-While one knows qualitatively that it is very valuable, the willingness of the world at large to pay is the limiting factor on how much of this value can be translated into a monetary flow.
-That willingness to pay has, in general, been increasing, and it may be hoped that it may increase substantially in the future.
+The value of biodiversity is poorly quantified, and severe methodological constraints limit our ability to assign meaningful monetary values to it (Norton, 1988; Stirling, 1993).
+While one knows that its monetary value is very high (Costanza et al., 1997; Pimentel et al., 1997b), the willingness of the world at large to pay is the limiting factor on how much of this value can be translated into a monetary flow.
+That willingness to pay has, in general, been increasing, and it may be hoped that it increase substantially in the future.